FACTBOX-Evacuations from Afghanistan by country | Law-Order

 Turkey has evacuated at least 1,400 people from Afghanistan, including around 1,000 Turkish citizens, Foreign Minister Mevlut Cavusoglu said earlier this week.
 Turkey also began to evacuate its troops in Afghanistan, with the first flight due to arrive in Ankara on Thursday.
 POLAND

 Poland has evacuated about 900 people from Afghanistan, including about 300 women and 300 children, Prime Minister Mateusz Morawiecki said on Thursday.
-Poland's final evacuation flight was landing in Warsaw at around 0830 GMT on Thursday, he said.
+He said the final flight had been due to land in Warsaw on Thursday morning.
+INDIA

-INDIA India has airlifted 565 people from Afghanistan, most of them Indian embassy personnel and citizens living there but also dozens of Afghans including Afghan Sikhs and Hindus, a government official said on condition of anonymity.
-There was no decision yet on when they planned to stop the flights, he said.

-UNITED ARAB EMIRATES The UAE said on Thursday it has helped evacuate 36,500 people to date, including 8,500 coming to the UAE via its national carriers or airports.

-Austria is not operating its own flights and is relying on Germany and other countries to help with its evacuation.
-So far 89 people with Austrian citizenship or residency have been airlifted out, while another two to three dozen people are still in Afghanistan, Foreign Minister Alexander Schallenberg told national broadcaster ORF on Wednesday.
-The number is changing constantly as new people are getting in touch with the Austrian authorities "almost daily", Schallenberg said.

-SWITZERLAND Switzerland, which is relying on Germany and the United States to help with its evacuation efforts via Tashkent, has got 292 people out of Afghanistan, Foreign Minister Ignazio Cassis said on Tuesday.
+Switzerland, which is relying on Germany and the United States to help with its evacuation efforts via Tashkent, has got 292 people out of Afghanistan, Foreign Minister Ignazio Cassis said on Tuesday.
 There were still 15 Swiss citizens in Afghanistan, but no more Swiss evacuation flights were planned, he said.
-(Compiled by Reuters staff, Editing by Raissa Kasolowsky and Alex Richardson)
+THE NETHERLANDS

+The Dutch government said on Thursday it had evacuated 2,500 people from Afghanistan since Aug.
+15, with about 1,600 of them brought to the Netherlands.
+The Dutch ambassador left on the final flight Thursday.
+The Dutch have no consular presence remaining in the country.
+(Compiled by Reuters staff; Editing by Raissa Kasolowsky, Alex Richardson and Edmund Blair)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)